Global Ocean Sampling Expedition

 The Global Ocean Sampling Expedition (GOS) is an ocean exploration genome project whose goal is to assess genetic diversity in marine microbial communities and to understand their role in nature's fundamental processes.
-It was begun as a Sargasso Sea pilot sampling project in August 2003; Craig Venter announced the full expedition on 4 March 2004.
 The two-year journey, which used Craig Venter's personal yacht, originated in Halifax, Canada, circumnavigated the globe and terminated in the U.S. in January 2006.
 The expedition sampled water from Halifax, Nova Scotia to the Eastern Tropical Pacific Ocean.
 During 2007, sampling continued along the west coast of North America.

 Data analysis

 The GOS datasets were submitted to both NCBI and Community Cyberinfrastructure for Advanced Marine Microbial Ecology Research and Analysis (CAMERA), a new online resource for marine metagenomics funded by the Gordon and Betty Moore Foundation, developed by JCVI and hosted by UC San Diego's Division of the California Institute for Telecommunications and Information Technology (Calit2).
 CAMERA's toolset was developed by JCVI, and reflects the tools used in the initial publication of the GOS datasets.